BMwine/aws-bootcamp-cruddur-2023/journal/week1.md

 ![Containerized the Backend App](https://user-images.githubusercontent.com/28305009/221349898-5bea5f43-cf5b-422e-a54e-bf5a80d786c7.PNG)

-Clone the frontend and backend repo
-Explore the codebases
-Ensure we can get the apps running locally
-Write a Dockerfile for each app
+1. Write a Dockerfile for each app

 Ensure we get the apps running via individual container Create a docker-compose file
 Ensure we can orchestrate multiple containers to run side by side